jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 In 2's complement there is always one extra negative number.
 The reason is that we use exactly half of the values for the negative numbers, and the other half for positive numbers. zero counts as positive.
 Because of that, there is room for one more negative number than for positive ones.

 # Negating -2 147 483 648 in 2's complement
 The title of the blog is about the abs() function.
 For a positive value abs() returns it's input.
 For a negative value it will return the input negated.
 So we must consider the properties of _negation_.

 Consider what happens if we negate -2 147 483 648.
 In the table above, we don't have +2 147 483 648.
 What would be the logical outcome?
 I think you'll agree the result would be next value after +2 147 483 647 (hex 7FFF FFFF).
 But that will wrap around to the negate values.
 And even worse, it would wrap around to 8000 0000.
 That represents -2 147 483 648, the value we started with.

-And that is our answer: abs(-2 147 483 648) returns -2 147 483 648.
+And that is our answer: **abs(-2 147 483 648) returns -2 147 483 648**.

-I have not discussed what a processor actually does to negate a 2's complement number.
-An efficient way  to negate in 2's complement is "invert all bits and add 1".
-The reason it works is that "invert all the bits" is the same as "subtract the number from -1".
-It reproduces the result above.

-I like the following explanation: Negating is the same as "find the number equally far from zero, but in the opposite direction".
-Now -2 147 483 648 is represented by hex 8000 0000.
-That number is equally far from zero if you walk forward or backward.
-That's wy you get the same number when negating.
+Negating is equivalent to "find the number equally far from zero, but in the opposite direction".
+Now recall that -2 147 483 648 is represented by hex 8000 0000.
+That is halfway the range of available 32 bit numbers, so it is equally far from zero if you walk forward or backward.
+That's why you get the same number when negating.

+Now, what your computer actually does to negate a number is "invert all bits and add 1".
+That is a smart algorithm, and also efficient to implement in hardware.
+I don't use here because it did not help to explain our edge case.
+But it is equivalent.

 # How do programming languages deal with this?

 So, by now, I hope we agree that 2's complement hardware has this edge case.
-A programming language can choose to accept this, or it can try to somehow fix this.

-A further question is how this edge case affects optimizations in performance focused languages like C and C++.
+A programming language can choose to accept this, or it can try to fix this.
+Another question is how this edge case affects optimizations in performance focused languages like C and C++.

 Let's try.
 I tried [Compiler Explorer (aka "godbolt")](https://abs.godbolt.org/z/YTETW4rY8) with the  C++ code directly below.
 I've written it such that, if you assume abs() is always > 0, it can remove code.
 I expected that it would not do this.
 Compiler writers would not make naive assumptions right?
 This is the C++ code: